 What is Plastic Structural Foam Multi-Nozzle Molding?

-Multi-nozzle molding is used for more complex designs and parts that can’t be filled from a single nozzle.
+Multi-nozzle molding, also called sequential injection molding, is used for more complex designs and parts that can’t be filled from a single nozzle.
 The large press platens contain hundreds of inlet holes where multiple injection nozzles can be precisely located so the plastic will fill the hard-to-reach extremes of the tool.
 Multi-nozzle plastic injection offers a key advantage when producing very large or complex parts.
 The technique is used because it can greatly improve the cosmetic finish of a part.

 Multi-nozzles eliminates the need for a hot runner system which saves on costs.
 Multiple tools with multiple cavities can be run at the same time using multi-nozzles and the large platen presses.
 This can be done on the same machine that would be used to mold a single large plastic part.
 Multiple materials or colors can be molded simultaneously.